-Conversion rate optimization is no different than any other marketing arena in the sense that the field sees its fair share of trends each year.
+Conversion rate optimization is no different than any other marketing strategy in the sense that it sees its fair share of trends each year.
 These trends involve new and improved ways to engage audiences and enrich their experiences in the marketing funnel.

 Increase in sticky website elements

 Sticky website elements (like the navigation bar) follow the visitor down the page as they scroll.
 This helps improve the user’s navigation experience by reducing the clutter.
 It does this because, with a sticky navigation bar, every section essentially follows the user around.
 It can also potentially increase your conversion rate.